 The scenery was absolutely breathtaking views in every direction.
 By far, it’s the most picturesque location for a marina that I’ve ever seen.

 Comfort of mooring

-In the distance I could hear music playing – perhaps it was coming form one of the gin palaces or Valetta?
+In the distance I could hear music playing – perhaps it was coming from one of the gin palaces or Valetta?
 It wasn’t too loud.
-We were positioned up amongst the super yachts and it was relatively quiet.
+We were positioned up amongst the superyachts and it was relatively quiet.
 I suspect that it might be noisier down towards the other end of the marina due to restaurants and passers-by.

 We didn’t experience any noise from other boaters and everyone that walked by gave a nod or stopped by for a little chat.
 There was a mix of crew and boat owners on our pontoon.

-The electricity and water worked perfect from the moment we turned them on.
-The wifi singnal was excellent however we were only allowed two devices to hook up.
+The electricity and water worked perfectly from the moment we turned them on.
+The wifi signal was excellent however we were only allowed two devices to hook up.
 That being noted, there are bars and café’s all along the marina all offering good wifi.

 Facilities on land (Toilets, etc)

 The washrooms were excellent – when I walked in, I felt as if I was walking into a 5-star hotel bathroom.
 The showers were great – excellent water pressure, great temperature, loads of space… The cleanliness was excellent.
 Everything worked, there was soap…it’s what you would expect from such a high priced marina.